 Sabrina McDonaldAssistant Operations Manager

 Sabrina has been with Speedpak since 1999 and has been in her current management role since 2015.
 She brings extensive knowledge and experience of all aspects of manufacturing.
 She also brings considerable experience mentoring and supporting long term unemployed people in developing workplace skills and positive work behaviours.
 Sabrina has qualifications in Business Management, Mentoring and Health & Safety.
 She is a member of Speedpak’s Health and Safety Committee.
 She has been a lead player in the introduction and development of software systems to improve quality and productivity in the organisation.

 The Board operates to an annual schedule of nine meetings agreed to at the start of each year.

-The Company’s training programmes are also independently audited by both the Department of Social Protection & POBAL.
+The Company’s training programmes are also independently audited by both the Department of Employment and Social Protection and POBAL.

-Speedpak has started the journey towards compliance with the Governance Code which is essentially a code of practice for good governance of community, voluntary and charitable organisations in Ireland.
-You can see Speedpak's name on the list of those on this journey here http://www.governancecode.ie/organisations.php
+Speedpak CLG will be compliant with the Governance Code in 2019.
+This is essentially a code of practice for good governance of community, voluntary and charitable organisations in Ireland.
+You can see Speedpak’s name on the list of those on this journey at https://www.governancecode.ie

 We are also registered on the Charities Regulator website https://www.charitiesregulator.ie/en where our company information is also available.